 Occasional steep slippery stretches but not often full-on.

 As mentioned the biggest issue is the location of Westies Hut.
-It is not where indicated on many maps, but is almost exactly 1 km further to the west, in a direct line.
+It is not where indicated on older maps, but is almost exactly 1 km further to the west, in a direct line.
 The turnoff is clearly marked on the track and comes after a scramble up a steep slope that may be assisted by the rope that has been provided.
-The drop down to the hut is steep-ish, but manageable.
+The drop-down to the hut is steep-ish, but manageable.

 Westies Hut itself is Robinson Crusoe-style rather than DOC built.
 The accommodation for one is okay, at least those for those without the olfactory sense.
 While there are also bunks in the outhouse they are rudimentary.
 It is well positioned and appointed but it ain’t a palace, despite the carpet and embossed wallpaper.